rust-rocksdb/rust-rocksdb/README.md

 ============

 ### running
-Install RocksDB.  rust-rocksdb has been tested with version 3.8.1 on linux and windows.
+Install RocksDB.  rust-rocksdb has been tested with version 3.8.1 on linux and OSX.
 ###### Cargo.toml
 ```rust
 [dependencies]